-If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash, cash equivalents and investments, additional paid-in capital, total stockholders' (deficit) equity, and total capitalization as of March 31, 2021, would be \$ million, \$ million, \$ million, and \$ million, respectively.
+If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash, cash equivalents and investments, additional paid-in capital, total stockholders' (deficit) equity, and total capitalization as of March 31, 2021, would be \$535.0 million, \$662.6 million, \$529.2 million, and \$529.2 million, respectively.

-The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted, in the table above is based on 116,871,619 shares of our common stock outstanding as of March 31, 2021, including 3,905,103 shares subject to forfeiture or our right of repurchase, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 85,516,454 shares of our common stock immediately prior to the closing of this offering, and excludes:
+The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted, in the table above is based on 97,392,968 shares of our common stock outstanding as of March 31, 2021, including 3,254,259 shares subject to forfeiture or our right of repurchase, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 71,263,685 shares of our common stock immediately prior to the closing of this offering, and excludes:

-- 12,036,860 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2021, with a weightedaverage exercise price of \$1.53 per share; - 3,495,000 shares of common stock issuable upon the exercise of stock options granted after March 31, 2021, with a weighted-average exercise price of \$4.84 per share; - shares of common stock reserved for future issuance under the 2021 Plan, which will become effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the 2021 Plan); - shares of common stock reserved for future issuance under the ESPP, which will become effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the ESPP); and - shares of common stock issued to the Erasca Foundation on June , 2021.
+- 10,030,681 shares of common stock issuable upon the exercise of outstanding stock options as of March 31, 2021, with a weightedaverage exercise price of \$1.84 per share; - 3,729,154 shares of common stock issuable upon the exercise of stock options granted after March 31, 2021, with a weighted-average exercise price of \$6.57 per share; - 15,150,000 shares of common stock reserved for future issuance under the 2021 Plan, which became effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the 2021 Plan); - 1,260,000 shares of common stock reserved for future issuance under the ESPP, which became effective in connection with this offering (which number does not include any potential evergreen increases pursuant to the terms of the ESPP); - 944,945 shares of common stock issued to the The Regents of the University of California, San Francisco in May 2021; and - 1,093,557 shares of common stock issued to the Erasca Foundation on the effective date of the registration statement for this offering.